A dive into the history of the mini ecosystem

 The predecessor of the terrarium as we know it today is the 'Wardian case'.
 A small greenhouse made of glass and wood, named after London physician and amateur botanist Nathaniel Bagshaw Ward.
 He accidentally discovered in 1829 that various plant species – including ferns – can sustain themselves in a small, sealed glass box.
 The moisture that is lost through the leaves precipitates as condensation and is absorbed again by the roots.

 The handy size made it easy for people to transport the Wardian case on seagoing vessels.
 Naturalists, including Ward, used this invention during their explorations.
 This enabled them to expand their plant collections and bring all kinds of tropical species to Europe.
 Houseplants that still grace our living rooms and gardens today!
 Fun fact: international greenhouse horticulture eventually emerged from the Wardian Case.

 The showpiece in the house

 Besides functional, the terrariums also had a decorative function.
-In the nineteenth century they grew into popular home accessories.
-Many wealthy families in Western Europe and America had a terrarium in their house.
+They grew into popular home accessories in the nineteenth century.
+Many wealthy families in Western Europe and America had a terrarium on display.
 These miniature greenhouses sometimes looked like little glass palaces.
 The trend also created a true fern and orchid hype!
-These exotic plants came into their own in the beautiful terrariums.
+These exotic plants really came into their own in the beautiful terrariums.